nodegui/svelte-nodegui/website/docs/guides/getting-started.md

 ### Setting up on Windows

-> React NodeGui supports Windows 7 and later versions – attempting to develop NodeGui
+> Svelte NodeGui supports Windows 7 and later versions – attempting to develop NodeGui
 > applications on earlier versions of Windows might not work.
 NodeGui currently only supports 64bit OS.

 **Requirements:**